shaktilucifer/wordle-league/README.md

 -- think of ideas for mapping color to word match
 - then win condition check
 - check partial conditions per row

+worklog:
+- animations for square turning
+- use context instead of passing word and letter